infinitered/ignite-cookbook/docs/recipes/SettingsUpYarnMonorepo.md

 📝 Do you want to install dependencies?: No
 ```

-3. Open `metro.config.js` file
+3. Open the `metro.config.js` file:

 ```shell
 touch mobile/metro.config.js
 ```

-4. Replace the following lines in the Metro configuration file with the lines below
+4. Replace the following lines in the Metro configuration file with the lines below:

 ```js
 // Learn more https://docs.expo.io/guides/customizing-metro